jkalexho220/zeno-helpers/README.md

 This will also return an integer which represents the index of the block you just added.
 ```
-    xAddDatabaseBlock(dPlayerData);
+    xAddDatabaseBlock(dPlayerUnits);
 ```
-If we run the above command, it will create a new block in the dPlayerData database.
+If we run the above command, it will create a new block in the dPlayerUnits database.
 It will have its own xUnitName integer, xUnitArmor float, xUnitProto string, xUnitPos vector, and xUnitActive bool.

 ### Step 3: Get and set variables
 Now that you have a block in your database, you can manipulate its contents however you wish, with Get and Set functions.
 For example: